 - Do it Best Rubber Stopper – This simple 5 inch rubber stopper lies flat and fits most sink and bathtub drains.
 This is the one we have and it has worked with the vast majority of drains we’ve tried it on.
 I’ve been traveling with it for several years.

-- Mudder Silicone Stopper – This is a similar well-reviewed 6 inch sink stopper that lies flat and is made of food grade silicone.
+- V-Top Silicone Stopper – This is a similar 6 inch sink stopper that lies flat and is made of silicone instead of rubber.

 Once you have a bathtub stopper, I’d try it out at home first with your various tub and sink drains.
 If you have one like we do that just lies flat but doesn’t work with suction, you need to hold it flat until the sink or tub has a bit of water in it first and the stopper is completely submerged.
 The weight of the water then keeps it down.
 Others work with suction or by simply filling the plug hole.

 There is no drain stopper that will work on all sinks or tubs, but we recommend getting a good universal one that will cover most drains effectively.
 We have found the flat ones that lie flat over the drain work on most drains.

 Note that a universal drain stopper also works great in hotel or vacation rental sinks that are missing a working sink stopper.
 This allows you to more easily handwash items in the sink or bathtub if you are planning to do some laundry while traveling.
 So it can serve a dual purpose.

 If you are a bath lover, I’d recommend packing your own bath toiletries rather than relying on those provided at the hotel or other type of accommodation.
 The main reason for this is that many bath/shower units are typically designed for people taking a shower in mind, not for those taking a bath.